AbrarShaikh/OOPS_CPP_Pyhton/Funtion&Operators/README.md

 - member function in the derived class shadows the member function in the base class.
 - redefinition of base class function in its derived class with the same signature
 - It is used to achieve Compile time as well as Runtime polymorphism.
+### Compile time overriding
+- call to the overridden function is resolved during compile time.
+- It is also called early binding (static binding) where the function call is binded to its definition during compilation.
 ```C
 class Base {
    public: